baoxingsong/MSA2pi/README.md

 ````
 java -jar MSA2pi.jar -i inputFile [-r reference sequence name]

-The input file should be in multiple fasta format and aligned with multiple sequnce alignment application.
+The input file should be in multiple fasta format and aligned with multiple sequence alignment application.

-If your sequence used wide IUPAC code (https://www.bioinformatics.org/sms/iupac.html) and the reference sequence name is assighed in the parameter, those ambiguous letters could be changed to the reference letter at the same positon.
-If the reference sequence name is no assighed, the ambiguous letters would be treated in the same way with INDEL (-).
+If your sequence used wide IUPAC code (https://www.bioinformatics.org/sms/iupac.html) and the reference sequence name is assigned in the parameter, those ambiguous letters could be changed to the reference letter at the same position.
+If the reference sequence name is no assigned, the ambiguous letters would be treated in the same way with INDEL (-).
 ````